Accelerating your C/C++ application on AWS EC2 F2 (FPGA) Instances with Vitis#

 Sourcing the vitis_setup.sh script does the following:

-AWS EC2 F2 Vitis platform package that contains the dynamic hardware that enables Vitis kernels to run on AWS F2 instances
+AWS EC2 F2 Vitis platform package that enables Vitis kernels to run on AWS F2 instances

 Sets up the Vitis example directories